jorditorresBCN/Assignments-2017/Lab03.md

 ![Lab3Plot](https://github.com/jorditorresBCN/Assignments-2017/blob/master/Lab3Plot.png "lab3Plot")

 We can see that people were talking about football, more than other things!
 And it seems that they were mostly talking about the football [league match that was played the next day](http://www.fcbarcelonanoticias.com/Calendario-y-resultados-liga.php?IDR=184).

+Create a "matplot" with your dataset generated by you in the previous task.

 <a name="Tasks34"/>
 ## Task 3.4:  Student proposal